Mentors-Outreach/mentors-outreach/career-skills-workshops.md

       - title: Personal Branding Workshop
         title_align: left
         content: >
-          Craft a Distinctive Identity to Propel Your Career Forward.
-In this engaging workshop, discover the power of Personal Branding and learn how to:

-          - Define and articulate your unique value proposition
-          - Enhance your online presence and visibility
-          - Develop a consistent and authentic personal brand
-          - Leverage your brand for professional growth and opportunities
+          Discover the art of defining and articulating your unique value proposition, enhancing your online presence, and crafting an authentic personal brand.
+Join our workshop to unlock the secrets of leveraging social media to elevate your career profile and expand your network within the industry.
         content_align: left
         actions:
           - label: Get in touch